semanticarts/gist/docs/model_documentation/AddressGuidance.md

 - "gist:Address and (gist:refersTo some gist:Place)".
 In other words, a physical address exists in the real, physical world.
 It is possible for someone to go there and touch the address's referent.

-The `gist:ElectronicAddress` class has no formal restriction definition.
-But it does have a text definition: _"_ _Content referring to a locatable virtual place not physically existing, as such, but made by software or electronics to appear to do so."_ From a practical perspective, it is an address which is not tangible.
-One cannot touch it.
-(One might touch the WI-FI router associated with an IP Address.
-But that is _not_ the address itself.)
+`gist:ElectronicAddress` is disjoint with `gist:PhysicalAddress` and therefore encompasses all addresses that do not have a physical referent.
+It is _"_ _Content referring to a locatable virtual place not physically existing, as such, but made by software or electronics to appear to do so."_

 ### Using the new model